internetee/registry/README.md

 * `sudo apxs2 -a -c -i mod_epp.c`
 * `sudo a2enmod cgi`
-* `sudo a2enmod authn_file` (Will be used for non implicit authentication URIs, can be removed in the future)
 * `sudo a2enmod proxy_http`
-* `sudo htpasswd -c /etc/apache2/htpasswd test` (can be removed in the future)
-* Type "test" when prompted
-* `cd /usr/lib/cgi-bin`
-* `mkdir epp`
-* Copy the files from $mod_epp/examples/cgis to /usr/lib/cgi-bin/epp (once in production, majority of these scripts will not be needed (maybe only double the error script for failover))
 * `sudo mkdir /etc/apache2/ssl`
 * `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/apache.key -out /etc/apache2/ssl/apache.crt`
 * `sudo nano /etc/apache2/sites-available/epp_ssl.conf`